Working with Microsoft SQL Server Database (SSDT) Projects

 If your team is used to using SSDT Projects, then they may not want to change.
 Adding Flyway into this existing process provides the following benefits:

-1. Flyway manages the execution of migration scripts on downstream environments.
+- Flyway manages the execution of migration scripts on downstream environments.
 This provides the ability to track who and when migration scripts were deployed to each of your downstream environments and track how long each script took to execute.
+This provides visibility and an full audit trail of applied migrations.

-2. With Flyway, you can track and deploy non-state based scripts as part of your project and these will follow the same deployment process.
-These could be scripts that have some initial setup for the database, or scripts that have a one-off data change, to even more complicated scripts that handle complex database refactorings like table or column splits.
+- With Flyway, you can track and deploy non-state based scripts as part of your project and these will follow the same deployment process.
+These could be scripts that have some initial setup for the database, or scripts that have a one-off transactional data change, and even more complicated scripts that handle complex database refactorings like table or column splits.

-3. With Flyway Enterprise, you can track which tables contain static data like configuration data or lookup tables.
-These static data will be versioned controlled alongside the schema objects so you can see how it changes overtime.
+- With Flyway Enterprise, you can track which tables contain static data like configuration data or lookup tables.
+These static data will be versioned controlled alongside the schema objects so you can see how the reference data changes overtime.

-4. With Flyway Enterprise, you can generate versioned and undo migration scripts that capture schema and static data changes in with the correct dependency ordering.
+- With Flyway Enterprise, you can generate versioned and undo migration scripts that capture schema and static data changes with the correct dependency ordering.
 (SSDT recommends handling static data with a post deploy script, which would then have to be written idempotently since it is executed on every deployment.)

-5. Flyway also provides static code analysis for your SQL changes.
-Flyway Enterprise also allows you to write your own customized rules that will check your SQL changes and can be setup as part of a CI/CD process.
+- Flyway also provides built-in static code reviews for your SQL changes.
+Flyway Enterprise also allows you to write your own customized policies that will check your SQL changes and can be setup as part of a CI/CD process to automatically ensure SQL changes are conforming to best practices and your specific policies on every release.
 These can enforce naming conventions or raise issues before scripts are deployed to Production.